 This course provides the graduate student background on curriculum and program design.
 Students will learn how to plan a nursing program and appreciate the art of curriculum development.
 Topics will include theories and concepts related to curriculum design and process, creation of functional objectives, problem identification, and resource allocation.
 Upon successful completion of this course, students will have experience planning a nursing curriculum.

-Prerequisite: completion of NUR 603
+Prerequisite: completion of NUR 603 Co-requisite: NUR 651L

 NUR 651L Nursing Education Practicum I